mattam82/Coq-Equations/docs/_includes/README.md

   Proving.
 ITP 2010.
 Lecture Notes in Computer Science, vol 6172.
 Springer, Berlin, Heidelberg.

+We did a case study on a proof of normalization for an hereditary substitution
+procedure:

+- [Equations for Hereditary Substitution in Leivant's Predicative
+SystemF: A Case Study](http://www.irif.fr/~sozeau/research/publications/Equations_for_Hereditary_Substitution_in_Leivants_Predicative_System_F:_a_case_study.pdf)
+  Cyprien Mangin and Matthieu Sozeau.
+  In: Proceedings Tenth International Workshop on Logical Frameworks and Meta Languages: Theory and Practice.
+  Volume 185 of EPTCS.
+May 2015 - LFMTP'15.

 ## Installation

 The current development version works with Coq 8.6 (branch [master](https://github.com/mattam82/Coq-Equations/tree/master)) and Coq 8.7 (branch [8.7](https://github.com/mattam82/Coq-Equations/tree/8.7)),